-• For some conditions, medication may be kept in the setting to be administered on a regular or as-and-when- required basis.
-Key persons check that any medication held in the setting, is in date and return any out-of-date medication back to the parent/carer.
+• For some conditions, medication may be kept in the setting to be administered on a regular or as-and-when required basis.
+Key persons check that any medication held in the setting, is in date and instructions remain the same which is reviewed every half term with the parent/carer, any out-of-date medication will be returned to the parent/carer.